Radio headphones (depends on party size)

-The tour offers a walk through 15th century Florence when the Medici, with Cosimo the Elder, estabilished themselves as the rulers of the town.
+The tour offers walk through 15th century Florence when the Medici, with Cosimo the Elder, estabilished themselves as the rulers of the town.

 We start from Palazzo Medici-Riccardi, also built by Cosimo, it’s an early example of Renaissance palace that imposed on the entire district which became the Medicean district.
 Inside you will see the beautiful chapel frescoed by Benozzo Gozzoli, a pupil of Beato Angelico, with the Journey of the Magi, a religious symbol but also a political celebration of Cosimo the Elder.

-The church of San Lorenzo was the parish church of the Medici Bankers.
+The Basilica of San Lorenzo was the parish church of the Medici Bankers.
 The most famous part of the church is the Old Sacristy, built by Brunelleschi and decorated by Donatello in 1427, that contains some of the most famous Medici tombs.
 The old sacristy is considered a symbol of Renaissance proportions.

 The tour will end in Piazza San Lorenzo, in front of the Medici Chapels.